File too big for an email attachment yet again?

 Large videos in Marketing

-After the first video was uploaded to YouTube in 2005, numerous other video channels such as TikTok, Twitch and GIPHY have since been established.
+After the first video was uploaded to YouTube in 2005, numerous other video channels, such as TikTok, Twitch, and GIPHY have since been established.
 In LinkedIn, Facebook and Twitter, too, reach and interaction rates can be significantly increased through entertaining video content.

-Accordingly, marketing staff produce, edit, compress and send videos of various sizes, depending on the requirements of the channel and the end devices.
+Accordingly, marketing staff produce, edit, compress, and send videos of various sizes, depending on the requirements of the channel and the end devices.

 Why are video files often so large?

-Due to ever-improving playback devices and displays, the file size of videos is increasing analogue to the resolution from SD with 858x480 pixels to HD with 1,280x720 pixels or Full HD with 1,920x1,080 pixels up to 4K with 4,096x2,160 pixels.
+Due to ever-improving playback devices and displays, the file size of videos is increasing the resolution from SD with 858x480 pixels to HD with 1,280x720 pixels or Full HD with 1,920x1,080 pixels up to 4K with 4,096x2,160 pixels.
 Thus, a high-resolution video with a high frame rate reaches several GB per minute.

 The challenges of sending large videos